 2013 Buick Verano Interior

-Overall, reviewers have few issues with the Verano’s cabin.
-They do think its rear row is tight, though that complaint is common in this class, and find the interior controls confusing.
+Overall, reviewers have few issues with the 2013 Buick Verano’s cabin.
+They do think its rear row is tight, though that complaint is common in this class, and they find the interior controls confusing.
 Those complaints are overshadowed by reviewer praise.
-Many test drivers think the cabin is one of the quietest in the class, is very well-made and has a large trunk.
+Many test drivers think the cabin is one of the quietest in the class, adding that it is very well-made and has a large trunk.